 The opioid epidemic in the United States has been crippling to the country and young adults are at a higher risk than any other age group.
 Campuses should provide prevention and wellness programs, as well as resources, to help students steer clear of opioid abuse and to aid those who are struggling with it.
 Learn the five most common warning signs for those struggling with opioid abuse and how you can help a struggling student addict.

 Enforced by the Department of Education, the Campus Sexual Violence Elimination Act was signed into law and is in full effect.
 As an addition to the Clery Act, it requires more in-depth reporting, responding and preventing of domestic violence, dating violence, sexual assault and stalking.
 Learn more about how SafeColleges Training can make your campus safer and more compliant.

 While our nation’s campuses are considered one of the safest places for employees and students, violence still can occur in any setting.
 Active shooter incidents are averaging once per month in the U.S., and schools are the second most common location for this to take place.
 Learn how to make your campus even safer!

 GHS Compliance & Higher Education Institutions

-The GHS (the Globally Harmonized System of the Classification and Labeling of Chemicals) was designed to replace the diverse hazard classification systems around the world with one universal standard, which would improve knowledge of the dangers associated with hazardous chemicals.
+The Globally Harmonized System of the Classification and Labeling of Chemicals (GHS) was designed to replace the diverse hazard classification systems around the world with one universal standard.
 To align with the GHS, OSHA revised its Hazard Communication Standard, bringing major changes to hazard classification, labels, safety data sheets and employee training.